You’re about to learn how I used footprint charts to reinvent my trading career. This is after I had already made 7 figures as a trader!

 The above chart already includes the buy and sell imbalances we discussed earlier.
 You should be able to spot all the unfinished auctions by now.

-The final element I personally add to my footprint charts is a volume profile.
+The final element we will add to the footprint charts is a volume profile.
 The volume profile can be seen inside of each candle by the grey shading which is proportionate to the amount of volume that traded at a particular price level within that candle.

 The volume profile allows you to quickly visualize potential reversals and the strength of a potential move.